 Once you have the update on your hard drive, all you have to do is change the file name, from fenix2_420.gcd to GUPDATE.gcd, then connect the Garmin Fenix 2 to your computer in USB storage mode (as a hard drive).

-Go to the /Garmin folder, and copy the GUPDATE.gcd update file to that location.
-As I told you at the beginning, we're doing the same procedure as the update software, so once the file has been copied, the next thing is to restart the clock.
-Press and hold the "Light" button, and in the menu that appears select off, and then turn it back on with the same button.
-And this is the screen you'll see.
+Go into the /Garmin folder, and copy the GUPDATE.gcd update file to that location.
+As I mentioned at the beginning, we are doing the same procedure as the update software, so once the file is copied, the next thing to do is to restart the clock.
+Press and hold the "Light" button and in the menu that appears select turn off, and then turn it back on with the same button.
+And this is the screen you will see.

 Once the clock starts, the update will begin.
 Don't worry, because before installing, first verify that the file is correct and not corrupt.

 After validating the update, the installation process begins.
 The first message you will see is "Loader".
-The clock is loading a small program that will be in charge of installing the update.
+The watch is loading a small program that will be in charge of installing the update.

 The update continues.

 And after preparing the Garmin Fenix 2 update, the loading of the new firmware begins.

 After completing the installation (don't panic, it takes 2-3 minutes, patience) the clock will restart, so the first thing you can do is go to Menu > Settings > System > Envelope and check the information.
 Indeed, you already have the clock updated to the latest version.

 No data or settings are lost in this update (just like in the "official" process).
 And all this without having to install any intermediate programs.